 This card also participates in the Plan It monthly payment plan.
 Plan It allows you to choose your plan length so you can know exactly how much you need to pay each month.
-There are no interest charges for this plan, but there is a fixed monthly fee that you will be given when you set up the plan.
+There are no interest charges for this plan, but a fixed monthly fee will be given when you set up the plan.

 Capital One offers a few different card types that can benefit those with excellent credit history.
 There are 12 cards designated for excellent credit levels, including travel rewards cards, cash back rewards cards, and even business rewards cards.

 Capital One Venture Rewards is a popular personal credit card from Capital One with a $95 annual fee.
 Instead of focusing on one category of spending, this card offers unlimited 2x miles per dollar on every purchase you make every day of the year.
 You can redeem your earned miles for recent travel purchases or transfer them to one of Capital One’s travel loyalty programs.
 Alternatively, you can use your rewards to pay for purchases from Amazon or other online stores.
 When you use the Venture Rewards card to purchase your travel fare, you’ll receive automatic travel accident insurance at no additional cost and no foreign transaction fees for purchases made outside of the United States.
 You’ll also receive up to a $100 credit for Global Entry or TSA PreCheck when you use your Venture card.